HomeBlogWhat Is a Good Credit Score in Canada for a Mortgage?

 Type of Credit Products– This represents approximately 10% of the credit score.
 It includes the number and types of accounts a borrower has open as well as trade-related data.

-What Should Your Credit Score Be To Buy a House?
+What Should Your Credit Score Be to Buy a House?

 Having said this, the question arises as to what credit score is needed to buy a house.
 Generally, a bank will be demanding a credit score of higher than 600 with preference given to 650 and above.
 Other lenders will have less stringent credit criteria.
 Trust companies and credit unions will accept credit scores of 550.
-The third classification of lenders in Ontario that will be able to arrange mortgage loans despite low credit scores and damaged credit are private lenders (referred to as C lenders.)
+The third classification of lenders in Ontario that will be able to arrange mortgage loans despite low credit scores and damaged credit are private lenders (referred to as C lenders).

 How to Maintain Good Credit Throughout the Mortgage Application Process

-To increase your chances of securing mortgage financing with the best possible rates there are things you should avoid doing while you are in the process of applying for a mortgage loan:
+To increase your chances of securing mortgage financing with the best possible rates, there are things you should avoid doing while you are in the process of applying for a mortgage loan:

-• Do not take out any other loans (liabilities) while you are applying for a mortgage loan
+• Do not take out any other loans (liabilities) while you are applying for a mortgage loan.

-• Try to pay off any high-interest loans such as credit cards.
+• Try to pay off any high interest loans such as credit cards.

-Mortgage Broker Store Can Direct you towards Suitable Private Mortgage Options
+Mortgage Broker Store Can Direct You Towards Suitable Private Mortgage Options

 Poor credit does not have to stand in the way of securing mortgage loans.
 Whether you are seeking a first mortgage to purchase a home or would like to tap into the existing equity in your home, private lending options are available to help make these mortgage goals achievable.